Why does electricity make noise?

 This is an example of a wire-wrapped inductor.
 "Inductor filter - Line filter " by Marcnovac is licensed under CC BY-SA 4.0

 An inductor vibrates at the frequency of the AC power flowing through it.
-And these vibrations cause the air around the device to vibrate as well.
-So electricity makes noise because of electrons moving back and forth resulting in a vibration that becomes more audible as more surrounding parts vibrate.
+These vibrations cause the air around the device to vibrate as well.
+So electricity makes noise because the movement of electrons moving back and forth results in vibrations that become more audible as more surrounding parts vibrate.

 Bonus brain points